Heuristic Search for Linear Positive Systems

-where each inequality is strict in at least one element unless the fixed point is reached. \end{proposition} \begin{pf} Taking the definition of the initial upper bound heuristic in Proposition \ref{prop:h} as $\overline{h}_0$ we get
+where each inequality is strict in at least one element unless the fixed point is reached. \end{proposition} \begin{pf} Taking the definition of the initial upper bound heuristic in Proposition \ref{prop:h} as $\overline{h}{(0)}$ we get

-Since the update \eqref{eq:p} is an instance of Value Iteration, which is a monotone operation, $\overline{h}_0\ge\overline{h}_1$ implies that $\overline{h}_k\ge\overline{h}_{k+1}$ for all $k$.
+Since the update \eqref{eq:p} is an instance of value iteration, which is a monotone operation, $\overline{h}{(0)}\ge\overline{h}{(1)}$ implies that $\overline{h}{(k)}\ge\overline{h}{(k+1)}$ for all $k$.
 For the lower bound we have $s > 0$.
-Further, taking $\underline{h}_0 = 0$ and applying \eqref{eq:p} yields
+Further, taking $\underline{h}{(0)} = 0$ and applying \eqref{eq:p} yields

 which is the value of the initial lower bound given in Proposition~\ref{prop:h}.
-Hence, $\underline{h}_0 \le \underline{h}_1$ and the same argument as above gives monotone improvement for all $k$.
-Finally, strict improvement in at least one element follows directly from the fact that any cost function that is fixed under Value Iteration is also a solution to \eqref{eq:p}. $\blacksquare$ \end{pf} Going forward, we assume that the value of the heuristic bounds are given a priori, as is customary in the literature on similar methods for SSP.
-This assumption may be taken to represent some prior theoretical knowledge, or physical intuition gained from practical experience of the system.
-However, it should be noted that, since the goal of methods using these heuristics is to avoid calculations scaling with the (potentially large) size of the system, it is not a trivial proposition to evaluate the given expression for~$\overline{h}$, even when some stabilizing controller $\hat{K}$ is known.
-The analogue to this problem in the setting of SSP is explored in \citep{mcmahan05brtdp}, wherein the authors present a framework for finding a consistent heuristic bound (giving monotone improvement) that scales favorably with the size of the problem.
+Hence, $\underline{h}{(0)} \le \underline{h}{(1)}$ and the same argument as above gives monotone improvement for all $k$.
+Finally, strict improvement in at least one element follows directly from the fact that any cost function that is fixed under value iteration is also a solution to \eqref{eq:p}. $\blacksquare$ \end{pf} Going forward, we assume that the value of the heuristic bounds are given a priori, as is customary in the literature on similar methods for SSP, {but not necessarily finite in all elements}. {When one or more states are unstable under an evaluated policy, we set the corresponding elements of the upper bound heuristic to $\overline{h}_i = \infty$, to represent the lack of available bounds.} This assumption may be taken to represent some prior theoretical knowledge, or physical intuition gained from practical experience of the system.
+However, it should be noted that, since the goal of methods using these heuristics is to avoid calculations scaling with the (potentially large) size of the system, it is not a trivial proposition to evaluate the given expression for~$\overline{h}$ {according to Proposition~\ref{prop:h}, even if some global} stabilizing controller $\hat{K}$ is known. {An analogous problem} in the setting of SSP is explored in \citep{mcmahan05brtdp}, wherein the authors present a framework for finding {and improving a globally} consistent heuristic bound (giving monotone improvement) that scales favorably with the size of the problem.